Tweed River (New South Wales): Flooding

 During Cyclone Oswald, the Tweed River was subject to major flooding, brought about due to the storm's residual effects and associated monsoon trough that passed over parts of Queensland and New South Wales.
 The river peaked at 3.3 m, the highest level recorded in 30 years.

 In late March 2017 rainfall from Ex-Tropical Cyclone Debbie caused major flooding in the Tweed Valley, the Murwillumbah gauge recording a peak of 6.2 metres.

 Mouth

 There is a sand bypassing system operating at the mouth of the Tweed River.
 A jetty on the northern end of Letitia Spit that collects sand and then pumps it under the Tweed River to beaches in the neighbouring state of Queensland.
 Outlets for the Tweed River Entrance Sand Bypassing System include Duranbah Beach, Snapper Rocks East, Snapper Rocks West, Greenmount and Kirra.
 Dredging of the navigation entrance is also undertaken regularly as part of the overall sand bypassing program.
-The width of Tweed River mouth is about 150 m.
+The width of the Tweed River mouth is about 150 m.

 The Indo-Pacific humpback dolphin reaches its southern extent of its distribution at the river mouth.